Solving the membership problem for certain subgroups of $SL_2(\mathbb{Z})$: Introduction

 \begin{theorem}[Han et al.~\cite{HMST}] For integers $u,v\geq 3$ and a matrix $M= \in \mathscr{G}_{u,v}$, $M\in G_{u,v}$ if and only if $(f\circ C)(b/d)$ satisfies the $(u,v)$-divisibility property. \end{theorem}

 A careful review of the function $f$ shows that it seeks to eliminate 1's appearing in the short continued fraction representation of $b/d$.
-When $u,v\geq 3$, if $M\in G_{u,v}$, any such 1's in the short continued fraction representation of $b/d$ encode where the exponents in the alternating product representation\footnote{Note that $G_{u,v}$ is freely generated (see~\cite{N1}).} of $M$ in terms of $L_u$ and $R_v$ change sign.
-The price paid for eliminating 1's in this way is that the adjacent partial quotients are modified as in Lemma~\ref{firstid}.
+When $u,v\geq 3$, if $M\in G_{u,v}$, any such 1's in the short continued fraction representation of $b/d$ encode where the exponents in the alternating product representation\footnote{Note that $G_{u,v}$ is freely generated when $u,v\geq 2$ (see~\cite{N1}).} of $M$ in terms of $L_u$ and $R_v$ change sign.
+The price paid for eliminating 1's in this way is that the adjacent partial quotients are modified using Lemma~\ref{firstid} below.
 The reason that $f$ cannot be applied in the case where either $u=2$ or $v=2$ is that the continued fraction representation of $b/d$ may contain consecutive 1's, not all of which correspond to sign changes.
 Haphazardly removing the first 1 encountered, as $f$ does, can lead to incorrect results.

 We must therefore introduce an alternative that is sensitive to the existence \emph{and} location of 1's in the continued fraction representation of $b/d$.
-This motivates the introduction of a new family of functions designed to supersede $f$ in the more general setting\footnote{We ignore the case where $uv=4$, as a result of Sanov (see~\cite{S}) gives that $G_{2,2}=\mathscr{G}_{2,2}.$}.
+This necessitates the introduction of a new family of functions designed to supersede $f$ in the more general setting of $u+v>4.$ Our motivation for this new family of functions is based on the following general principle.
+Let $M= $ and $b/d = [q_0,q_1,\dots,q_r]$.
+Multiplication by $L_u$ and $R_v$ changes the continued fraction representation of $b/d$ in a predictable way (see Lemma~\ref{cf}).
+Therefore, any matrix $M\in G_{u,v}$ must have entries $b$ and $d$ such that $b/d$ has a continued fraction representation with very specific properties.
+Any such deviation would immediately lead one to conclude that $M$ is not in the group.
+The main point is that the continued fraction representation of $b/d$ given by the division algorithm is closely connected to the one obtained by tracing the product of $L_u$'s and $R_v$'s.
+Our goal is to find all of the (finite) possible ways in which the former can be transformed into the latter.